 The overall risk for an allergic reaction to vaccines is very low; in general, the incidence is about 1 per million doses given.
 The risk for allergic reactions to the COVID-19 vaccines are about 2-4 per million doses.
 However, these reactions are not all likely true allergic reactions.
-In fact, there is reason to think the risk to the mRNA vaccines (i.e.Pfizer and Moderna) would be even lower as these do not contain any preservatives or proteins that are allergenic.
-Allergy to proteins are the cause for most allergies.
+The mRNA vaccines do not contain any preservatives or proteins that are allergenic.
+Allergy to proteins are the cause for most allergic reactions.

 There is no evidence that having allergy to foods, medications, stinging insects, latex or inhalants (i.e. pollens, animal dander, mold, dust mite) is associated with an increased risk of an allergic reaction to a vaccine.
 Having a history of an allergy to these things should not prevent an individual from being vaccinated.

 If you have a history of a reaction to a vaccine in the past or a history of allergic reaction to polyethylene glycol or polysorbates (an ingredient in some vaccines) please contact the allergy/immunology office.
 We can provide guidance and advice for risk stratification and we can give the vaccine in our clinic if that is indicated.